Particle algorithms for maximum likelihood training of latent variable models: DISCUSSION

-We propose three particle-based alternatives to the EM algorithm (PGA, PQN, and PMGA in Sec.~\ref{sec:opto}).
+We propose three particle-based algorithms for maximum likelihood training of latent variable models: PGD (Sec.~\ref{sec:pgd}), PQN (App.~\ref{app:pqn}), and PMGD (App.~\ref{app:pmgd}).
 Practically, we find these algorithms appealing because they are simple to implement and tune, apply to broad classes of models (i.e.\ those on Euclidean spaces with differentiable densities), and, above all, are scalable.
-In particular, their complexity is linear with the dimension of the latent variables and, at least for PGA, that of the parameters too.
-For most models in the literature (e.g.\, those for which the data is conditionally independent given the latent variables and parameters), it is also linear in the dimension of the data.
-For big-data scenarios where the latter linear complexity proves a limiting factor, we advice simply replacing the gradients in~(\ref{eq:IW2gradalg11},\ref{eq:IW2gradalg2},\ref{eq:newtonalg},\ref{eq:W2gradalg}) with stochastic estimates thereof (as in~\cite{Robbins1951,Welling2011,Nemeth2021}) --- this type of approach will likely benefit from encouraging exploration by using different subsamplings of the data to update different particles.
-Furthermore, much like in~\cite{Debortoli2021}, we circumvent the degeneracy with latent-variable dimension that plagues common MCMC methods (e.g.\ see~\cite{Beskos2013,Vogrinc2022,Kuntz2018,Kuntz2019} and references therein) by avoiding accept-reject steps and employing ULA kernels (known to have favourable properties~\cite{Dalalyan2017,Durmus2017,Durmus2019}).
-Lastly, computations within our algorithms are easily vectorized across particles: a significant boon in practice (Sect.~\ref{sec:examples}, see also the discussion of `parallel SGLD' in~\cite[p.~7]{Liu2016} for similar observations).
+For instance, as discussed in Sec.~\ref{sec:pgd}, PGD's total cost is $\cal{O}(KN[\text{eval. cost of }(\nabla_\theta \ell,\nabla_x \ell)])$ which, for many models in the literature, is linear in the dimensions of the data, latent variables, and parameters.
+For big data scenarios where this still proves prohibitive, we advise replacing $\ell$'s derivatives with unbiased estimates thereof as we did for the generator network (Sec.~\ref{sec:gen}; see also~\citet{Robbins1951,Welling2011,Nemeth2021}).
+Lastly, much like in~\citet{Debortoli2021}, we circumvent the degeneracy with latent variable dimension that plagues common MCMC methods (e.g.\ see~\citet{Beskos2013,Vogrinc2022,Kuntz2018,Kuntz2019} and references therein) by avoiding accept-reject steps and employing ULA kernels (known to have favourable properties; cf.~\cite{Dalalyan2017,Durmus2017,Durmus2019}).